Stardate: 3372.7 (2267)

 Director Joseph Pevney (1911-2008) is tied with Marc Daniels for most TOS episodes directed.

 Legendary science fiction writer Theodore Sturgeon (1918-1985) also wrote the Star Trek episode “Shore Leave.”
-This episode was originally pitched for the first season, and NBC was quite adamant about putting it into production as soon as possible, however Mr. Sturgeon was known for his extremely slow writing process so this episode was shelved for the early second season.
+“Amok Time” was originally titled “Spock Blows Top” (thankfully the working title was eventually changed) and it was pitched for the first season.
+NBC was quite adamant about putting it into production as soon as possible, however Mr. Sturgeon was known for his extremely slow writing process and so this episode was temporarily shelved and produced early in the second season.

 Star Trek Trivia: